bihaox/CALM/docs/final.md

 * <i>Detecting weather:</i>

     The Malmo API does not provide support for the agent to percept the weather, but a user might want to modify the time of day using Malmo environment xml.
-In that case, we provide ability in our system to return a string that corresponds to the current weather in game(rain, thunder, clear).
+In that case, we provide ability in our system to return a string that corresponds to the current weather in game(rain, thunder, clear->sunny).

 * <i>Detecting time of day:</i>